tomhrr/dale/doc/1-5-functions.md

 When using the address-of (`#`) operator on a function, it is necessary to include the function argument types so as to distinguish between overloaded functions.
-However, if the function only has one definition, and that definition has `extern-c` linkage, it is not necessary to provide the argument types.
+However, if the function only has one definition, and that definition has `extern-c` linkage, the argument types may be omitted.

 The above example is much saner when local type deduction is used: